rkuma183/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 {% include _toc.html %}

-This tutorial describes how to make use of Terminal to do stuff (make your life easier and less frustrating).
+This tutorial describes how to make use of Terminal to make your life easier and less frustrating.

+What Apple calls the Terminal is a Bash shell.

 {% include _intro.html %}